connectomicslab/connectomemapper3/paper/paper.md

-A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020], which have all demonstrated their capability in addressing all the previously-mentioned challenges.
+A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] PyNets [@PisnerPyNets:2020], and Micapipe [@Rodriguez:2022] which have all demonstrated their capability in addressing all the previously-mentioned challenges.
 However, none of the existing solutions provide a direct alternative to Connectome Mapper when dealing with multimodal datasets with the goal to create connectomes at multiple scales with hierarchical region grouping.

-Connectome Mapper (CMP) is an open-source pipeline software with a graphical user interface, designed to simplify the organisation and the analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest], the so-called Lausanne brain parcellation [@Cammoun2012:MappingMRI], before the emergence of BIDS.
+Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface, was created before the emergence of BIDS to simplify the organization and the analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest], known as the Lausanne brain parcellation [@Cammoun2012:MappingMRI].
 While CMP3 derives from the two preceding versions and keeps the same philosophy, it has massively evolved over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
 This includes the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption